momentohq/public-dev-docs/docs/leaderboard/index.md

 ## Frequently asked questions about Momento Topics

 <details>
-  <summary>What's the difference between Momento Leaderboard and Redis Sorted Sets?</summary>
+  <summary>What's the difference between Momento Leaderboards and Redis Sorted Sets?</summary>
-  Momento Leaderboard has a much more efficient memory footprint, allowing us to scale to tens of millions of records, and the APIs were built with gaming use cases specifically in mind.
+  Momento Leaderboards has a much more efficient memory footprint, allowing us to scale to tens of millions of records, and the APIs were built with gaming use cases specifically in mind.
 </details>

 <details>
-  <summary>Do Momento Leaderboard items expire?</summary>
+  <summary>Do Momento Leaderboards items expire?</summary>
-  No, Momento Leaderboard items have no TTL.
+  No, Momento Leaderboards items have no TTL.
 </details>